 East of England Meeting

-This joint meeting of the Eastern Counties Microscopy Study Group and the Iceni Microscopy Study Group was held in the Village Hall in Bradfield St George in Suffolk, with exhibits in the morning, followed by lunch and then presentations in the afternoon.
-It was good to welcome 30 people to the event this year.
-Again, there were as many exhibits as the hall could reasonably accommodate and with a good variety of subject matter.
+Dave Skeet has taken over from Lewis Woolnough the organisation of this joint meeting of the Eastern Counties Microscopy Study Group and the Iceni Microscopy Study Group, and it was a great success with lots of interesting displays and lots of enthusiastic microscopists.
+The event was held in the Village Hall in Bradfield St George in Suffolk, with exhibits in the morning, followed by lunch and then presentations in the afternoon.

 Barry Ellam’s exhibit

 Brian Norman showed some life-size models of tardigrades, produced on a 3D printer, and a Cooke, Troughton & Simms CTS M7000 polarising microscope with an instruction manual that covered several microscopes of the same vintage.
 Brian also brought a Baker Metalette metallurgical microscope complete with its red cylindrical case but missing its power supply.
 As a result of chat on the QuekettMicro Facebook group before the meeting, Gordon Brown brought the power supply from his Patholette, and it worked.
 Stephen Parker had some circular metallurgical specimens that were smaller than the hole in the Metalette’s stage, but a couple of thin glass slides provided suitable support and proved that the microscope worked.

 Robert Ratford, Stephen Livermore, Stephen Parker and Brian Norman (right)

 Baker Metalette microscope [by Robert Ratford]